The Wildscreen Panda Awards honour the very best in natural world storytelling craft.

-Photo Story Images: Entrants warrant that Wildscreen is entitled to use of all images they provide for Wildscreen for promotional publicity in connection with the Festival and Awards throughout the world in all media, including social media, without the requirement to make any payment in respect of such usage.
+Photo Story Images: Entrants warrant that Wildscreen is entitled to use all images they provide to Wildscreen for promotional publicity in connection with the Festival and Awards throughout the world in all media, including social media, without the requirement to make any payment in respect of such usage.

 Editing: Wildscreen reserves the right to edit the information supplied by Entrants for use in publicity materials and online promotional materials.